matthewpdias/brew-master/README.md

 `export MIN_TEMPERATURE=55`
 `export MAX_TEMPERATURE=72`

-  You will also need to change the name of the temperature sensing device in log_temp.py to match your device's serial number (mine was 28-0516a4123aff)
+  You will also need to change the name of the temperature sensing device in log_temp.py to match your device's serial number (mine was 28-0516a4123aff) and any relevant file paths for your system unless they exactly match mine (I tried to use a vanilla raspbian install to make this easy).

 4. Start the server
 `bash run.sh`